windows93dotnet/sys42/README.md

 All our UI components are written using Web Components.
 You can declare most components using 3 way.

-Using a factory function
+With a factory function

 ```js
 import picto from "/42/ui/components/picto.js"
 document.body.append(picto({ value: "puzzle", tooltip: "Modules" }))
 ```

-Using the `ui` function
+With the `ui` function

 ```js
 import ui from "/42/ui.js"
 ui({ tag: "ui-picto", value: "puzzle", tooltip: "Modules" })
 ```

-Using an html tag \
+With an html tag
-⚠️ _This can work for some components but isn't widely tested at this time_

 ```html
 <script type="module" src="/42/ui/components/picto.js"></script>
 <ui-picto value="puzzle" tooltip="Modules"></ui-picto>
 ```
+⚠️ _This can work for some components but isn't widely tested at this time_

 ## Project Philosophies